shreyansh-Geek/VibeLog/README.md

 *   **Local Storage:** Your data is stored locally in your browser, ensuring privacy and offline accessibility.
 *   **Visualization:** (Future Feature) Planned integration of graphical representations to visualize mood trends over extended durations.

+## 🚀 Try it Out!

+You can experience VibeLog live at: [https://vibe-log.vercel.app](https://vibe-log.vercel.app)

 ## 🚀 Getting Started

 1.  **Clone the Repository:**